Fighting Cancer with the Body’s Immune System

 Targeted treatment.
 ImmunoPulse triggers an immune response that targets cancerous cells while leaving healthy cells intact.

 Treatment for metastases.
-Initial evidence suggests the ImmunoPulse triggers a widespread immune response reaching remote cancer cells.
+Initial evidence suggests that ImmunoPulse can potentially trigger a widespread immune response reaching remote cancer cells.

-Demonstrated efficacy.
-Phase 1 clinical trials demonstrate safety and efficacy for metastatic melanoma, with Phase 2 trials underway.
+Phase 1 clinical trials for metastatic melanoma have shown preliminary evidence of acceptable safety, warranting further development.
+Phase 2 trials underway.

 Minimal dosages.
 ImmunoPulse rehabilitates a powerful but toxic therapy by enabling effective treatment with significantly reduced dosages.

-ImmunoPulse has demonstrated both safety and efficacy in a Phase 1 clinical trial for metastatic melanoma.
-It is currently being advanced in a Phase 2 confirmatory study enrolling at six centers throughout the US.
+ImmunoPulse has shown promise in a Phase 1 clinical trial for metastatic melanoma.
+It is currently being advanced in a Phase 2 study enrolling at six centers throughout the US.

 of treated lesions demonstrated local control.